The twistor space of ${\mathbb{R}}^{4n}$ and Berezin-Toeplitz operators: Asymptotic estimates

 Take $P=(1,0,0)$.
 Then $\zeta=0$, $v=z$, $\xi=w$, and the function $f=f_0\circ (S_P)^{-1}$ is defined by $f(v,\xi)=Re(v)$.

 Take, instead, $P=(0,0,-1)$.
-Then $\zeta=1$, $v=z+\bar w$, $\xi=w-\bar z$, and the function $f=f_0\circ (S_P)^{-1}$ is defined by $f(v,\xi)=\frac{1}{2} Re(v-\bar\xi)$. \end{example} So, from \cite{coburn:92} we get a family of Berezin-Toeplitz quantizations, one quantization on each fiber of the twistor projection (with the assumption that we removed one fiber at the beginning of our discussion).
+Then $\zeta=1$, $v=z+\bar w$, $\xi=w-\bar z$, and the function $f=f_0\circ (S_P)^{-1}$ is defined by $f(v,\xi)=\frac{1}{2} Re(v-\bar\xi)$. \end{example} To recap, suppose we start with a smooth compactly supported function $f_0$ on $\R^{4n}$.
+Then we get a family of functions $f$, parametrized by $P\in {\mathbb{S}}^2-\{ pt\}$ and the corresponding family of Toeplitz operators $T_f^{(k)}$.
+Thus, given $f_0$ and $k\in\N$, we get "many operators", not one.
+In other words, from \cite{coburn:92} we get a family of Berezin-Toeplitz quantizations, one quantization on each fiber of the twistor projection (with the assumption that we removed one fiber at the beginning of our discussion).
 That's a family of Berezin-Toeplitz quantizations, parametrized by $\C$ (one quantization for every complex structure corresponding to a point in $\C$).

-The objective of Theorem \ref{mainth} is to get, instead, one quantization that incorporates all these complex structures at once.
+The objective of Theorem \ref{mainth} is to get, instead, \underline{one} quantization that incorporates all these complex structures at once.
+Given a smooth compactly supported function $f$ on $\R^{4n}$, we "modify" $f$ (using a diffeomorphism between $\R^{4n+2}$ and $\C^{2n+1}$ and a map from smooth compactly supported functions on $\R^{4n+2}$ to an appropriate function space on $\C^{2n+1}$), to obtain another function, $f_{red}$, and for the operators whose symbols are these "modified" functions, Theorem \ref{mainth} provide "Berezin-Toeplitz-like" asymptotics.
+Informally speaking, the total twistor family $\simeq \C^{2n+1}$ and its complex structure includes all copies of the original $\R^{4n}$ with their complex structures.
+Let $k\in\N$.
+By assigning, to a function on $\R^{4n}$, an operator on this $\C^{2n+1}$ (the operator $T_{f_{red}}^{(k)}$), we get \underline{one} quantization that captures all the complex structures at once.

+One difference between this approach and the approach in \cite{barron:17}, \cite{castejon:16}, is that in \cite{barron:17}, \cite{castejon:16}, for a given symbol $f$, the quantum operator was built from the three Toeplitz operators (for the three complex structures $I$, $J$, $K$).
+Here, given $f$, we do have a family of Toeplitz operators parametrized by $\C$, but we do not use these Toeplitz operators (we do not attempt to build one operator out of all these).
+Instead, we construct one quantum operator associated to $f$ from different considerations.
+Also, in \cite{barron:17}, \cite{castejon:16}, it was quantization for \underline{three} complex structures at once.
+In this paper, we provide a simultaneous quantization for $S^2-\{ pt\}$ of complex structures.
+As we explained, the point (the single complex structure) removed from $S^2$ can be any point.